Hendrick Motorsports in the NASCAR Cup Series: Car No. 48 history

-Bowman began the 2023 season with an fifth place finish at the 2023 Daytona 500.
+Bowman began the 2023 season with a fifth place finish at the 2023 Daytona 500.
 On March 15, the No. 48 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
 In addition, Harris was suspended for four races and fined US$100,000.
+On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Harris' suspension but restoring the owner, driver, and playoff points.
+On April 6, the No. 48 was served an L1 penalty after alterations to the car's greenhouse were discovered during post-race inspection following the Richmond race; as a result, the team was docked 60 driver and owner points and five playoff points.
+In addition, interim crew chief Greg Ives was suspended for two races and fined US$75,000.
+On April 25, Bowman suffered a back injury from an accident during a sprint car race at West Burlington, Iowa.
+Josh Berry, who substituted for Chase Elliott earlier in the season, was announced as the relief driver of the No. 48 while Bowman recovers.